goanna247/Jeopardy/README.md

-Code for Jeopardy nights, idk why i made this so complex
+Code for Jeopardy nights

+Warning: This project purposefully uses old depencies because the new versions were breaking